Heidelberg Materials: History

 The company was founded on 5 June 1874 by Johann Philipp Schifferdecker, at Heidelberg, Baden-Württemberg, Germany.
 It was making 80,000 tonnes per annum of Portland cement in 1896.
 It acquired numerous other small companies from 1914 onwards, and by 1936, it was making one million tonnes per annum.

 Following the Nazi seizure of power in 1933, the cement industry profited massively from state-run construction and armaments projects, leading to a generally positive view of the policies of the Reich government among workers and management of the company.
 The company's general director Otto Heuer had joined the NSDAP on 1 May 1933, and was a member of the Freundeskreis Reichsführer SS.
 During the Second World War, the cement industry was classified as essential to the war effort and initially experienced only minor restrictions in production.
 As the war progressed, prisoners of war and forced labourers were used in numerous plants; according to the company, the number of people affected is estimated at 1,000.

 Activities abroad began with the acquisition of part of Vicat Cement, France.
 Shipments reached 8.3 million tonnes in 1972.
 In 1977, a massive program of purchases in North America began with the acquisition of Lehigh Cement.
 In 1990, expansion in eastern Europe began.

 In 1993, it acquired part of SA Cimenteries CBR of Belgium, which already had a major multinational operation.
 Since then, it has continued to expand, with complete buy out of CBR, and purchases in eastern Europe and Asia.
 A major step was the acquisition of Scancem in 1999, with operations in Northern Europe as well as Africa.
 Indocement in Indonesia was included in 2001.

-In May 2007, the British company Hanson was acquired, a transaction worth £7.85 billion (US$15.8 billion), which gave the company a stronger market position in the United Kingdom and the United States, and turned HeidelbergCement into the world's leading producer of aggregates.
+In May 2007, HeidelbergCement announced its intent to purchase the British company Hanson plc for £11 per share, which valued it at approximately £8 billion.
+This deal made the combined company the second largest cement and building materials company in the world.
+The transaction was completed through Heidelberg subsidiary Lehigh UK on 22 August 2007.